 - external triggers - such as tight fitting clothes or being too hot or too cold

-Managing the trigger factor, maintaining good posture and incorporating stretches into you daily routine can help reduce the effects of spasticity or spasm without needing any medication.
+Managing the trigger factor, maintaining good posture and incorporating stretches into your daily routine can help reduce the effects of spasticity or spasm without needing any medication.
 If you are taking medication, it will not be fully effective unless any trigger factors for spasticity are also being addressed.

 How are spasticity and spasms treated?

-Using drugs to treat spasticity and spasms effectively is a balance between reducing stiffness but not reducing strength in a muscle.
+Using drugs to treat spasticity and spasms effectively is a balance between reducing stiffness and not reducing strength in a muscle.
 If you remove all of the spasticity from a limb, the muscles may be too weak to work properly.
 For instance, if you have spasticity in your leg, the stiffness may help to keep it rigid enough to help you walk.
 If all of the stiffness is removed, the muscles might be too weak to hold you up.

 There are a number of medications for spasticity.
 NICE's clinical guideline on the management of multiple sclerosis says that the first line of treatment should be with baclofen or gabapentin.
 If either of these isn't helping, a combination of the two drugs may help.
-If not, tizanidine or dantrolene and the next treatments to try.
+If not, tizanidine or dantrolene are the next treatments to try.
 Diazepam and clonazepam are also sometimes used to treat spasticity and spasms.